t-site/if-unix-runaway/README.txt

 no needs i18n support.
 functions of this is unprovability , you catch gain or not.

+USAGE

+only
+$ bash iu3.sh

+now blobs.txt is not translation, fully scratched.

+more-blob.txt is japanese translation by hand . so its say engrish. only for super unprovable accident in enterprise.
+	DO NOT LOVE WITH THE MACHINE.
+usage as what you wants.

+if you failed twice, start customize.

 CUSTOMIZE

 FOR COMPUTER ENTHUALIST ONLY